 Coffee is a great drink.
-It’s hugely popular, and it gives many people the extra boost they need to get going in the morning.
+It’s hugely popular, and it gives many people the extra boost they need to get going in the morning, no matter where they are, even travelling or camping.
 There’s pretty much a coffee drink out there for everyone.
 Unless you suffer from acid reflux or heartburn.
 Since coffee contains acids, it can wreak havoc on those people who suffer from these conditions.
 But there is hope!
 If you’ve wondered how to make coffee less acidic, then keep reading for solutions.

 The way we measure acidity is by the pH scale.
 It runs from 0 to 14, 0 being the most acidic.
 Coffee falls at a 5, which is pretty high, though not as high as some fruit juices or even some sodas.
 The issue with coffee is that the caffeine in the coffee combined with the acidity raises the acid content of your stomach, creating heartburn.